TurtlePay/architecture/Architecture.md

 Benefits of working with the data in the database instead of a traditional wallet include, but are not limited to:

-* Provides a [DMZ](https://en.wikipedia.org/wiki/DMZ_(computing))-style buffer between the TurtleCoin™ network and the TurtlePay™ services
+* Provides a [DMZ](https://en.wikipedia.org/wiki/DMZ_(computing))-style buffer between the TurtleCoin® network and the TurtlePay® services
 * Provides an [abstraction layer](https://en.wikipedia.org/wiki/Abstraction_layer) that does not rely on the underlying wallet software
 * Fine grain atomic control of wallet operations
 * Easy to scale and spin up on demand